josh-peters-99/workout-logger/documentation/TIME_LOG.md

 ## Week 3:
 - **2025-01-13**: 3 hours - Researched alternatives to PostgreSQL database.
 Considering DynamoDB.
 Worked on setting up backend service and cleaned up documentation.
+- **2025-01-14**: 2 hours - Finalized some details on the documentation and UI/UX designs for presentation.

+## Week 4:
+- **2025-01-21**: 3 hours - Setup Amplify account and website.
+Connected with GitHub repository.